 In the portal, on the left side, select Create a resource, and type 'Virtual Network Gateway' in search.
 Locate Virtual network gateway in the search return and select the entry.
 On the Virtual network gateway page, select Create.

 On the Create virtual network gateway page, enter or select these settings:

 Setting Value Subscription Verify that the correct subscription is selected.
-Resource Group The resource group will automatically be chosen once you select the virtual network.
+Resource Group The resource group gets automatically chosen once you select the virtual network.
 Name Name your gateway.
-This isn't the same as naming a gateway subnet.
+This name isn't the same as naming a gateway subnet.
 It's the name of the gateway resource you're creating.
 Region Change the Region field to point to the location where your virtual network is located.
-If the region isn't pointing to the location where your virtual network is, the virtual network won't appear in the Virtual network dropdown.
+If the region isn't pointing to the location where your virtual network is, the virtual network doesn't appear in the Virtual network dropdown.
 Gateway type Select ExpressRoute SKU Select the gateway SKU from the dropdown.
 Virtual network Select TestVNet.
 Public IP address Select Create new.
 Public IP address name Provide a name for the public IP address.